The ADI Instructional Model

 Stage 6: Reflect

-Students share what they know about the disciplinary core ideas they used during the investigation and how these ideas can be used to make sense of other phenomena or related problems.
-They also discuss ways to make future investigations more productive by first identifying the strengths and weaknesses of what they did and then setting goals for next time.
+Students discuss what they know about the disciplinary core ideas they used during the investigation and how these ideas can be used to make sense of other phenomena or related problems.
+They also identify the strengths and weaknesses of their group's performance during the investigation and set goals to make their next one more productive.

 Stage 7: Report